mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 for you because the SvelteKit integration just got a whole lot better!

-Here at Mainmatter we're fans of SvelteKit and use it to build ambitious projects with the teams we work with, and Storybook was an obvious choice to make the onboarding for new devs seamless and allow all project stakeholders to follow the development of the internal design system.
+Here at Mainmatter we're fans of SvelteKit and use it to build ambitious projects with the teams we work with.
+Storybook was the obvious choice to make the onboarding for new devs seamless and allow all project stakeholders to follow the development of the internal design system.
 There was just a small problem...